-Disston D-8 c.1920s - 26 inch, 5.5pt rip: This saw was rusty and warped when I found her...and missing a top horn on the tote.
+Disston D-8 c.1920s - 26 inch, 5.5pt rip: This saw was rusty and warped when I found her...and missing a top horn on the handle.
 Note the repair in apple at the right.

 Disston D8 c.1880s - 28 inch, 5pt rip: Another nice thumbhole...this one was for my friend Mark Harrell of Bad Axe Toolworks.
 It was in awful shape when I found it, but quite nice after some cleaning and filing.

 Walter Cresson handsaw c.1850s - 26 inch, 6 pt crosscut: I found this rare saw in a bucket of rusty tools.
-Note the replaced upper tote horn in walnut to the right and the striking tote plate and raised brass screws.
+Note the replaced upper horn on the handle in walnut and the handle plate with raised brass screws.

 Thomas Tillotson backsaws c.1850s - 9inch, 15pts & 18inch, 10pts: Tillotson was a tool dealer in Sheffield and did not make saws, these two may have been made by Taylor Bros.
 Tillotson was a high end dealer and the Federal Eagle on the larger saw may suggest it was bound for the American market.

 Disston #7 28inch 3.5pt rip c.1870s: This is one of my favorite saws.
-The tote was broken clean in two right above the grip and I replaced a portion of the lamb's tongue with new beech.
+The handle as broken clean in two right above the grip and I replaced a portion of the lamb's tongue with new beech.
 An awesome and rare saw only made in this form between 1871 to 1874.

 Kenyon & Sykes Co.
-18 inch tenon saw c.1815: This is the oldest tenon saw I have ever found in the wild, and the only Kenyon & Sykes back saw I have ever heard of...it may very well be the only one in existence.
+18 inch tenon saw c.1815: This is a very nice old tenon saw, with a very scarce mark.
 An incredibly impressive saw in a massive 18 inch form.
-The tote alone is worthy of studying for hours on end.
+The handle alone is worthy of studying for hours on end.
 I love the rounded nose on the cheek where the back mortise slot is cut.
 The makers stamp is slightly mis-struck over the bottom of the back, but clearly legible.
 A simply amazing find!